• Sales Execution

 Once you know who you’re talking to and what you want to say, the next piece of the puzzle is timing.
 A well-structured timeline is what separates a thoughtful sales cadence from a series of random, disconnected messages.
 The goal is to create a rhythm for your outreach that feels persistent but not pushy.
 By planning your timing and frequency, you give your prospects enough space to consider your offer while ensuring you stay on their radar.
 This structure not only makes your outreach more effective but also makes your workflow more predictable and manageable.

-Follow the 17-21 Day Framework
+Start with a 17-21 Day Framework

 Think of your sales cadence as a short, focused campaign.
 A great starting point for its duration is a 17 to 21-day framework.
 This timeframe is long enough to establish a connection and demonstrate value without letting the conversation go cold or dragging on for too long.
 It provides a clear beginning and end, which helps you manage your pipeline and know when to move a prospect to a different nurture track.
 A structured timeline like this keeps your efforts concentrated and prevents leads from falling through the cracks, giving you a solid foundation for consistent engagement.